xiaodongyang/xiaodongyang.github.io/index.md

 avatar: yes
 ---

-Xiaodong Yang is a Research Scientist at NVIDIA.
+Xiaodong Yang is a Research Scientist at NVIDIA Research.
 His research interests are in the areas of computer vision, machine learning, deep learning, and multimedia.
 He has been working on image and video understanding, gesture and activity recognition, video surveillance event detection, dynamic facial analytics, multimedia search, assistive technology, etc. He received his Ph.D. from City University of New York in 2015 and B.S. from Huazhong University of Science and Technology in 2009.

 ## News